-GZA's 50+ years working on a wide range of power and oil & gas facilities has earned us a trusted reputation and a strong, vibrant, and growing presence in the energy sector today.
+GZA's nearly 60 years of servicing the Energy sector has earned us a trusted reputation and a strong, vibrant, and growing presence in the Regulated Utility, Renewable Energy, Nuclear, and Oil & Gas industries today.

-Our size and organizational structure provides our clients strong technical depth as well as agile responsiveness, which our clients rely on to support their technically challenging and fast-paced projects and programs.
+Our size and organizational structure provides our clients both strong technical depth and agile responsiveness, which our clients rely on to support their technically challenging and fast-paced projects and programs.

 GZA’s multidisciplinary expertise, proactive approach to regulatory agency engagement, and extensive experience in the power sector, from planning through project close-out, helps our utility clients improve regional reliability, safety, and efficiency.